UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 WaterWorld

-The WaterWorld theatre show is an epic recreation of the battle sequences from the movie, featuring incredible stunts.
+The WaterWorld theatre show is an epic recreation of the battle sequences from the movie, featuring some dramatic stunts.

 Ways to skip those queues